E-commerce.

 | Partner key | Award points, redeem rewards, validate vouchers, and perform business-owned writes |

-- A partner key can perform business actions and should stay on trusted server infrastructure.
+A member key is self-scoped and cannot mutate partner resources.
+A partner key can perform business actions and should stay on trusted server infrastructure.
+One partner key for everything overexposes capabilities and makes least privilege impossible.

 Recommended architecture